sjmignot/dogsbody/content/posts/the-lighthouse.md

 The link to the myth is most explict in the final shot of the film: Pattinson's character is sprawled on the rocks, seagulls eating his entrails.
 This forces a retroactive mapping of the story onto the myth: the analogy.

-Though this mythological mapping leaves important gaps, I don't think Prometheus is a one-off reference.
-Escpecially with the repeated flamelike and divine symbolism of *the light of the lighthouse*.
+Prometheus isn't a one-off reference.
+The flamelike symbolism of *the light of the lighthouse* can be mapped to stolen fire.
+Besides, Eggers explicitly mentions his adpotion of the myth in an interview with Vox saying: "Well, Prometheus and Proteus never hung out in any Greek myths before, but that seems to be what is kind of happening here".
+He goes on to say "Prometheus might be taking on some characteristics that he hasn’t in the past.
+But you know what?
+The classical authors did that all the time"[^3].

-The primary gap follows: if Pattinson's character steals the lighthouse flame, then how does he share it with humanity.
-Doesn't this also imply that Defoe's character, as the original owner of the flame, is divine[^3]?
+Though this mythological mapping leaves important gaps The primary gap follows: if Pattinson's character steals the lighthouse flame, then how does he share it with humanity.

 ## Leading the camera, sharing the light